Does the Pomodoro Technique truly boost my productivity?

 Ever wonder how to get more done in less time?

-If you’ve been in the working world for a while,
+If you’ve been in the working world or academic world for a while,

 you’ve probably heard of the “Pomodoro Technique”